Envalo/Widget/README.md

 This module fixes the bug.

 Additionally, with this module you can now specify specific CMS pages when creating layout updates in the widget editor.
 This is a feature I felt that Magento Widgets was seriously lacking.

-The blog post for this can be found here:
+The blog posts for this can be found here:

+www.envalo.com/enhancing-magento-widgets-choosing-specific-cms-pages-part-1/

+www.envalo.com/enhancing-magento-widgets-choosing-specific-cms-pages-part-2/

 The module has been tested in both community and enterprise editions.